FarronF/limerick-council-meetings/meetings/2022/10/12-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 7th September 2022.md

 sewer.
 He stated that consultation had taken place with the Housing Allocations Team where

-the size of the scheme is matched against demand for housing.--- 5
+the size of the scheme is matched against demand for housing.
+---
+5

 In response to the dereliction in Ardagh, the Director stated that work is ongoing on the list